vmware/splinterdb/docs/diagnostics.md

 This document gives brief references to diagnostics and troubleshooting interfaces available in the library.

-A small collection of print routines is available which can be used to examine key data strucures, such as the Splinter trunk pages, BTree pages, space-allocation maps and so on.
+A small collection of print routines is available which can be used to examine key data strucures, such as the SplinterDB trunk pages, BTree pages, space-allocation maps and so on.

 - [trunk_print_super_block](../src/trunk.c#:~:text=trunk\_print\_super\_block\(trunk\_handle)
-  Print contents of Splinter super block
+  Print contents of SplinterDB super block

 - [trunk_print](../src/trunk.c#:~:text=trunk\_print\_node\(trunk\_handle)
   Print contents of a Trunk node (page)